 We have found in our research that youth work practices with young LGBTQI+ people vary across youth work settings.
 Some youth organisations provide dedicated spaces for young LGBTQI+ people, while others provide open inclusive spaces where all young people gather.
-There is value in both approaches, however our research has found that young LGBTQI+ people have additional needs6 which can be better provided for in dedicated spaces which:
+There is value in both approaches.

+Our research has found that young LGBTQI+ people have additional needs which can be better provided for in dedicated spaces which:

 - Has a greater focus on placing the young person as expert in their own lives.
 This requires questioning, listening and learning on the part of youth workers.
 When we discussed with key informants why this is, they explained that the situation of young LGBTQI+ people can be highly dynamic, with terms and ideas about identity changing very quickly.
-In this context, even LGBTQI+ youth workers who have come out in recent years themselves may have had a very different experience from that of the young people they work with.
-Youth workers must ask questions honestly and with good intentions, listen to, understand and accept the experiences and ideas that young LGBTQI+ people have about themselves; - Responds to the needs, aspirations, and challenges of young LGBTQI+ people in a holistic way considering the whole young person and not one aspect of their identity; - Empowers young LGBTQI+ people to address issues and concerns that affect and impact their lives: - Consistently challenges words and behaviours that are disrespectful, bullying or motivated by hate and responds to any incidents in a way that provides an opportunity for learning and development with more serious incidents dealt with through a restorative justice approach;
+In this context, even young LGBTQI+ youth workers who have come out in recent years themselves may have had a very different experience from that which the young people they work with.
+Youth workers must ask questions honestly and with good intentions, listen to, understand and accept the experiences and ideas that young LGBTQI+ people have about themselves. - Responds to the needs, aspirations, and challenges of young LGBTQI+ people in a wholistic way taking into account the whole young person and not one aspect of their identity. - Empowers young LGBTQI+ people to address issues and concerns that affect and impact their lives. - Consistently challenges words and behaviours that are disrespectful, bullying or motivated by hate and responds to any incidents in a way that provides an opportunity for learning and development with more serious incidents dealt with through a restorative justice approach.

-- Links young LGBTQI+ people into wider local, national and international networks that support their personal and social development in a safe and inclusive way; - Takes a holistic approach when engaging with young LGBTQI+ people sometimes young LGBTQI+ people seek dedicated spaces because in these spaces they are accepted for who they are as LGBTQI+ and are therefore free to explore and develop other elements of their identities. - Is facilitated by professional youth workers with competencies to support and work with young LGBTQI+ people.
+- Links young LGBTQI+ people into wider local, national and international networks that support their personal and social development in a safe and inclusive way. - A young person's gender or sexual identity is a part of who they are but it is not, nor should it be, the only aspect of their identity youth workers should focus on.
+Taking a wholistic approach when engaging with young LGBTQI+ people will achieve better outcomes.
+Sometimes young LGBTQI+ people seek Proud Spaces because in these spaces they are accepted for who they are as LGBTQI+ and are therefore free to explore and develop other elements of their identities.
+Proud Spaces need to support this development. - Is facilitated by professional youth workers with competencies to support and work with young LGBTQI+ people.